awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.Redis.Groups.md

 When you add a read replica to a cluster, all of the data from the primary is copied to the new node\.
 From that point on, whenever data is written to the primary, the changes are asynchronously propagated to all the read replicas\.

 To improve fault tolerance and reduce write downtime, enable Multi\-AZ with Automatic Failover for your Redis \(cluster mode disabled\) cluster with replicas\.
-For more information, see [Minimizing Downtime: Multi\-AZ with Automatic Failover](AutoFailover.md)\.
+For more information, see [Minimizing Downtime in ElastiCache for Redis with Multi\-AZ](AutoFailover.md)\.

 You can change the roles of the nodes within the Redis \(cluster mode disabled\) cluster, with the primary and one of the replicas exchanging roles\.
 You might decide to do this for performance tuning reasons\.
 For example, with a web application that has heavy write activity, you can choose the node that has the lowest network latency\.
 For more information, see [Promoting a Read Replica to Primary, for Redis \(cluster mode disabled\) Replication Groups](Replication.PromoteReplica.md)\.